CarlosGS/carlosgs-designs/ArduSkyBot-v1-0-an-open-source-educational-printbot/README.md

 ArduSkyBot v1.0, an open source educational printbot
 ===============
 **Please note: This thing is part of a list that was [automatically generated](https://github.com/carlosgs/export-things) and may have been updated since then.
+Some already have [their own GitHub page!](https://github.com/carlosgs?tab=repositories).
 Make sure to check for the current license and authorship.**

 ArduSkyBot v1.0, an open source educational printbot [Git repo]  by carlosgs , published Jul 18, 2012